Obada-Jawabreh/blog-app/README.md

 - **Database**: Mongoose for MongoDB object modeling.
 - **JWT Authentication**: JSON Web Tokens are used for user authentication.
 The backend verifies tokens through middleware to ensure secure access.
 - **MVC Architecture**: The application is organized using the Model-View-Controller architecture for better code organization and separation of concerns.

+## Security

+Security is a top priority in this application.
+The following measures have been implemented to ensure the protection of user data and application integrity:

+- **Password Hashing**: User passwords are securely hashed using bcrypt before being stored in the database.
+This ensures that even if the database is compromised, user passwords remain secure.

+- **JWT Authentication**: The application uses JSON Web Tokens (JWT) for user authentication.
+Tokens are generated upon successful login and stored in cookies.
+The backend verifies these tokens to authenticate users and protect routes.

+- **Input Validation**: All user inputs, including registration and post data, are validated to prevent malicious inputs and ensure that they meet the application’s requirements.

+- **Protected Routes**: Routes that require authentication are protected by middleware.
+If a user attempts to access these routes without a valid JWT, they will be denied access.